 A few more things to note:

-- Cefolia was trying to sell his Elmhurst home, and it hit the market on June 16, had a price reduction on July 16, and had a further price reduction on August 4 (two days before he went missing); it ended up finally selling just over a week ago, on November 5
+- Cefolia was trying to sell his Elmhurst home, and it hit the market on June 16, had a price reduction on July 16, and had a further price reduction on August 4 (two days before he went missing); it ended up finally selling on November 5

-- There’s video surveillance of Cefolia getting gas before going to Waterfall Glen Forest Preserve, where his car was found; he appears to have spent nearly three minutes putting gas in his car, which suggests he was filling the tank, rather than just topping it off because he was running low (his car is the Range Rover that can be seen in the distance for the second half of the video)
+- There’s video surveillance of Cefolia getting gas before going to Waterfall Glen Forest Preserve, where his car was found; he spent $59.50 on gas, which suggests he was filling up the tank, rather than just topping off the tank to get somewhere nearby (his car is the Range Rover Sport that can be seen in the distance for the second half of the video)

-A United Airlines executive has been missing for over three months now.
-He hasn’t been seen in person since August 6, though was caught on video getting gas, and then also entering Waterfall Glen Forest Reserve.
+A United Airlines executive has been missing for a year now.
+He hasn’t been seen in person since August 6, 2020, though was caught on video getting gas, and then also entering Waterfall Glen Forest Reserve.

 The updates that have been provided since his disappearance only make the situation even more confusing, given that they point to opposite conclusions.
-Hopefully we learn more soon.
 My thoughts are with Cefolia’s family and friends, especially as he has kids.
 I can’t imagine how tough it must be to deal with this uncertainty…